-Here are five tips for making sure your child actor takes the perfect headshot.
+Here are five tips for making sure your kid's headshots are as great as they can be.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!